 Does the Bible teach eternal security?

 When a person converts to Christianity and decides to follow Jesus Christ they often want assurance that their salvation won’t be lost.
 People sometimes wonder if God will take back his gift of salvation or if they could lose it through sinning.
+(Also see Assemblies of God vs Presbyterianism: What’s the Difference?)

 The doctrine that addresses these concerns is traditionally called “perseverance of the saints” (“saints” in this context refers to any Christian), yet some traditions refer to it as “eternal security.”
 Some people use the term “once saved, always saved,” but even those that argue in favor of the perseverance of the saints generally don’t prefer that term.